 The Safeguarding Adults Board works with other partnerships promoting the safety of residents.

-The Dorset wide Multi-Agency Safeguarding Adults Policy and Procedures (pdf, 1Mb) (opens in a new window) and appendix 1 (pdf, 26kb) (opens in a new window) sets out the locally adopted procedures used by Dorset County Council, Bournemouth Borough Council, the Borough of Poole and all the member agencies.
+The Multi-Agency Safeguarding Adults policy (pdf, 589kb) (opens in a new window) and procedures (pdf, 1Mb) (opens in a new window) sets out the locally adopted procedures used by Dorset County Council, Bournemouth Borough Council, the Borough of Poole and all the member agencies.

-The Safeguarding Adults Board produces quarterly reports, an annual Business Plan (pdf, 60kb) (opens in a new window) and an Annual Report (pdf, 129kb) (opens in a new window) on how this was delivered.
+The Safeguarding Adults Board produces quarterly reports, an annual Business Plan (pdf, 114kb) (opens in a new window) and an Annual Report (pdf, 386kb) (opens in a new window) on how this was delivered.
 It reports to the Overview and Scrutiny Committees and Local Strategic Partnerships.